-The Scholar of the Year Award will be judged on achievement in secondary and/or tertiary study or exceptional educators who have made a difference to the life of students or communities.
+The NAIDOC Scholar of the Year Award is awarded on exceptional achievement in secondary and/or tertiary study or exceptional educators who have made a difference to the life of students or communities.

 To nominate an individual for the Scholar of the Year Award use the following selection criteria:

 - The individual’s status as an inspirational role model for Aboriginal and Torres Strait Islander peoples and the broader Australian population

 - Demonstrated leadership

 - The individual’s future goals and likely impact

 Past winners have included Layneisha Sgro a proud Nyiyaparli, Bardi and Jabbir Jabbir woman who achieved the highest ATAR score for an Indigenous student in Western Australia and Professor Michael McDaniel, Pro-Vice Chancellor (Indigenous Leadership and Engagement) at the University of Technology Sydney.